rt-net/crane_x7_Hardware/README.md

 “3Dprint_data” directory contains model data for 3D rendering using Afinia H800+ and details on print settings.
 You can replace a damaged frame by 3D-printing a new frame based on the data contained herein.

 “Drawing” directory contains aluminium plate data PDF drawing & DXF drawing.
-You can replace a damaged frame by NC Cutting new plate based on the data contained herein.
+You can replace a damaged plate by NC Cutting new plate based on the data contained herein.

 “others” directory contains links to CRANE-X7’s components and parts assembly manuals.